 What Froebel meant by "play" was not undirected chaos, but purposeful, self-directed activity.
 When a child builds with blocks, decides to add a tower, observes it topple, and rebuilds it stronger, they are engaged in play that contains physics, engineering, persistence, and creative problem-solving.
 When a child creates a scenario with toys, negotiates roles with peers, and adapts the plot as peers contribute ideas, they are learning about narrative, social cooperation, and emotional expression.

 Play, for Froebel, was also deeply connected to imagination and the inner life of the child.
-He believed that children had an innate drive toward self-expression and that play allowed them to externalise their thoughts, feelings, and understandings in a safe, joyful way.
+He believed that children had an innate drive towards self-expression and that play allowed them to externalise their thoughts, feelings, and understandings in a safe, joyful way.
 In play, children could rehearse adult roles, explore emotions, work through fears, and express creativity.
 A teacher's role was not to prevent or constrain this play, but to observe it carefully, understand what the child was learning, and when necessary, gently extend it with a question or a new material.

 This view of play has profound implications.
 It means that a child painting freely is engaged in serious learning, not wasting time.
 It means that a group of children building together with blocks is developing mathematics, social skills, and resilience.
 It means that dramatic play in a home corner is teaching literacy, cooperation, and emotional development.
 When we, as teachers, view play through a Froebelian lens, we see a child's entire day as learning, not just the structured literacy and numeracy slots.